VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Introduction

 \section{Introduction}

 Large vision-language models (LVLMs) have shown remarkable capabilities in a wide range of tasks, including text-to-image generation~\cite{10431766, rombach2022high} and image-grounded text generation, such as image captioning~\cite{Yin_2024, li2023blip} and visual question answering~\cite{huynh2025visual, caffagni2024revolution,kuang2025natural}.
-However, these models are vulnerable to visual adversarial attacks, when imperceptible perturbations are added to input images to manipulate model responses or generate harmful responses~\cite{liu2025survey, ye2025survey, zhao2023evaluating, qi2024visual}.
+However, these models are vulnerable to visual adversarial attacks, in which imperceptible perturbations to input images can manipulate model responses or induce harmful outputs~\cite{liu2025survey, ye2025survey, zhao2023evaluating, qi2024visual}.
 Moreover, the widespread use of publicly available LVLMs and pre-trained visual encoders like CLIP \cite{radford2021learning} gives adversaries gray-box access, making adversarial attacks easier to carry out.
 Therefore, the need to adopt defense mechanisms becomes more prevalent.

 Adversarial defense research for LVLMs has primarily focused on safety alignment issues, such as identifying and preventing harmful and prohibited outputs like encouraging criminal behavior \cite{pi2024mllm, gou2024eyes, ding2024eta}.
 These defenses often adapt safety mechanisms developed for LLMs, including assessing model responses~\cite{pi2024mllm, gou2024eyes} or learning defense prompts~\cite{mo2024fight}.
 However, such methods do not address attacks that subtly steer the model toward benign but incorrect outputs, as demonstrated in \Cref{fig:teaser}.